 Patent Term Restoration.
 Under the Hatch-Waxman Act, a portion of the patent term lost during product development and FDA review of an NDA or 505(b)(2) application is restored if approval of the application is the first permitted commercial marketing of a drug containing the active ingredient.
 The patent term restoration period is generally one-half the time between the effective date of the IND and the date of submission of the NDA, plus the time between the date of submission of the NDA and the date of FDA approval of the product.
 The maximum period of restoration is five years, and the patent cannot be extended to more than 14 years from the date of FDA approval of the product.
 Only one patent claiming each approved product is eligible for restoration and the patent holder must apply for restoration within 60 days of approval.
 The United States Patent and Trademark Office, or PTO, in consultation with the FDA, reviews and approves the application for patent term restoration.
-In the event that Avadel applies for patent term extensions on patents, or may grant more limited extensions than Avadel requests.
+In the event that Avadel applies for patent term extensions on patents covering Avadel's products, the FDA and the USPTO may not agree with Avadel's assessment of whether such extensions are available, and may refuse to grant extensions to Avadel's patents, or may grant more limited extensions than Avadel requests.
 Moreover, Avadel may not receive an extension because of, for example, failing to apply within applicable deadlines, failing to apply prior to expiration of relevant patents or otherwise failing to satisfy applicable requirements.

 Regulation of Combination Drugs.
 Medical products containing a combination of drugs, biologic, or device products may be regulated as 'combination products' in the United States.
-A combination product generally is defined as a product comprising components from two or more regulatory categories (e.g., drug/device, device/biologic, drug/biologic).
+A combination product generally is defined as a product comprising components from two or more regulatory categories (e.g., drug/ device, device/biologic, drug/biologic).
 Each component of a combination product is subject to the requirements established by the FDA for that type of component, whether a drug, biologic or device.